afifadza11/Detection-Multisubject-using-FFT--Azimuth-/README.md

-# Detection-Multisubject-using-FFT--Azimuth-
+# Multi Subject Heart Rate and Respiratory Rate Detection Using FMCW Radar
-Using Radar IWR6843 ISK ODS and DCA100 EVM for Record Data
+Using Radar IWR6843 ISK and DCA100 EVM for Record Data